-Research by City & Guilds shows that few young people in the UK get exposure to employers even though they view this as the best source of careers guidance.
+Research shows young people view exposure to employers as the best source of careers information, but few get enough.

-Today it remains the duty of every secondary school to help every pupil (aged 13-18) to develop high aspirations and consider a broad and ambitious range of careers.
-According to statutory guidance issued to schools by the Department of Education (March 2015): “Inspiring every pupil through more real-life contacts with the world of work can help them understand where different choices can take them in the future”.
+Today it remains the duty of every secondary school to help every pupil aged 13-18 to develop high aspirations and consider a broad and ambitious range of careers.
+According to statutory guidance issued to schools from the Department of Education (March 2015): “Inspiring every pupil through more real-life contacts with the world of work can help them understand where different choices can take them in the future”.

-By introducing young people to employers in Career WorkOut, Worktree aims to provide young people with the live and direct careers information they like.
+By introducing young people to employers live and direct in Career WorkOut, Worktree aims to provide young people with careers information as they like to receive it.